tonyynot/tweetbot/README.md

 # yetweets
-Twitter timeline randomizer written in Ruby using the Twitter API
+Twitter timeline randomizer written in Ruby using the Twitter API.

+*Under development*